cmackeen/cmackeen.github.io/docs/projects/pilemma.md

 sold to "auction keepers".
 Due to network congestion and auction conditions, some ETH collateral was sold (AKA "flipped") at auction with nearly zero bids.

-There are  lessons learned here, some specific and others more general.
+This event is another example of exploits in decentral protocols.
 The future of decentralized finance (DeFi) depends on more rigorous and quantitative testing.
-This is where I will apply AI and Reinforcement Learning to answer tough questions: how robust is your system to bad actors?
+This is where I will apply AI and Reinforcement Learning to answer tough
+questions: how robust is your system to bad actors?

-## MakerDAO Dai Collateral Debt Positions simplified.
+## MakerDAO Dai Collateral Debt Positions -> simplified.

-Okay, so that whole section title is a lot but the rules at play are kinda simple.
 While the system behavior is quite complex (and possibly unstable), my job is to create a reward structure and game environment where an agent can optimize a policy.

 To open a Collateral Debt Position (CDP) we lock ethereum in a contract (ETH) and receive Dai, MakerDAO`s stablecoin.
-This is analogous to "minting" Dai, and now to get the collateral ETH (in the "urn") back you must return the Dai you minted.
+This is analogous to "minting" Dai, and now to get the collateral ETH back (from the "urn") you must return the Dai you minted.
 While your CDP is open, interest accruing on the debt (the "stability fee") will be deducted from your collateral ETH.
 If at anytime your CDP "urn" of ETH falls below 150% in value (Dai conversion based on some oracle) compared